sanjidaorin-geo/gis-portfolio/README.md

 ### 1. Land Use / Land Cover Mapping
 - Description: LULC classification using satellite imagery.
-- Tools: QGIS, Sentinel-2
+- Tools: ArcGIS, Sentinel-2

 ### 2. Flood Risk Mapping
 - Description: Flood-prone area analysis using DEM and hydrology tools.
-- Tools: QGIS
+- Tools: ArcGIS

 *(More projects will be added soon)*